zpatronus/StarTrailCUDA/docs/milestone.md

 > NOTICE: Most videos on this page are in 4K.
 If you notice any aliasing, viewing it in full screen usually helps.

+> Unless otherwise stated, the results are from an AWS EC2 g4dn.xlarge instance (4 vCPUs, 16GB RAM, NVIDIA T4, gp2 storage with 100 IOPS).

 ### RENDERING ALGORITHMS

 explain the source